 To protect your steps from the elements and to keep from burning your bare feet, we highly recommend wrap around RV step covers.

-Fifth Wheel and Pin Box or Trailer Frame
+Fifth Wheel & Pin Box or Trailer Frame

-First, before tackling this camper restoration project, we highly recommend wearing proper PPE (personal protective equipment) like safety glasses and a respirator because you will be creating dust and using paint that has chemicals in it.
-You don’t want debris or fumes getting into your eyes or breathing them in.
+First, before tackling this camper restoration project, we highly recommend wearing proper PPE (personal protective equipment).
+Protect yourself with safety glasses and a respirator because you will be creating dust and using paint that has chemicals in it.

 Chrome and Aluminum